jondot/awesome-aha/README.md

 place all of the FP magic.
 These will also serve as a good cheatsheet for later.
 * :coffee: [Some History of Functional Programming Languages](https://www.cs.kent.ac.uk/people/staff/dat/tfp12/tfp12.pdf) - Turner summarizes part of the history of FP languages.
 Good to skim and to get a feeling of the evolution.
 * :pushpin: [Introduction to Functional Programming](https://www.amazon.com/Introduction-Functional-Programming-Prentice-Hall-Paperback/dp/B00OVNLJTS) - Wadler and Bird's classic.
 Many FP concepts first introduced here.
 Search on Google for more usable copies.
+* :pushpin: [What's a Transducer](http://raganwald.com/2017/04/30/transducers.html) - A modern take on explaining transducers with Javascript (ES6), but read it any way because it intros map, filter, reduce and so on.